 Good News! - It is preventable

-There are approximately 515 million reported cases of Malaria, killing between one and three million people, every year.
+There are approximately 300 to 600 million reported cases of Malaria, killing over 1 million people, every year.
 In most cases unfortunately these victims are not educated about the disease and they also can’t afford the prophylactic drugs or the cure.

 The good news is that it is preventable, so if you are prepared there is no reason why you should not have a healthy and happy trip to Victoria Falls

 Not all Mosquitoes carry Malaria, it is only the female Anopheles mosquito which does.
 This little blighter can be distinguished from other mosquitoes by the palps (secondary set of front legs) which are as long as the proboscis, and by the presence of discrete blocks of black and white scales on the wings.